Hydroxychloroquine Doesn’t Benefit Severely Ill Coronavirus Patients—Here’s What the Latest Evidence Shows

 Former FDA Commissioner Mark McClellan, MD, who addressed drug safety concerns during an Alliance for Health Reform webinar on April 6, acknowledged that people want access to treatments that "might work."
 At the same, clinical trials are necessary to provide real evidence on ones that actually "do work,” he said, “especially since it doesn't look like we've got a magic bullet yet."

-Dr. McClellan pointed out that people with heart disease who take hydroxychloroquine along with the antibiotic azithromycin—a combo the President referenced during a recent media briefing—can experience irregular heart rhythms.
+Dr. McClellan pointed out that people with heart disease who take hydroxychloroquine along with the antibiotic azithromycin—a combo the President has referenced—can experience irregular heart rhythms.

 In late March, the FDA granted emergency use of chloroquine and hydroxychloroquine for people hospitalized with COVID-19 who don't have access to clinical trials or aren't eligible to participate.
 But, as the FDA pointed out at the time: "The safety of these drugs has only been studied for FDA approved indications, not COVID-19."

-In recent months, reports that health professionals were hoarding antimalarial medications for themselves and their family members worried patient advocates and rheumatologists.
-A run on hydroxychloroquine could create shortages that lead to lapses in therapy and disease flares for people with lupus and other autoimmune conditions, per recent opinion pieces in the Annals of Internal Medicine.
+Reports earlier this year of health professionals hoarding antimalarial medications for themselves and their family members worried patient advocates and rheumatologists.
+A run on hydroxychloroquine could create shortages that cause lapses in therapy and disease flares for people with lupus and other autoimmune conditions, healthcare workers cautioned in the Annals of Internal Medicine.

 The information in this story is accurate as of press time.
 However, as the situation surrounding COVID-19 continues to evolve, it's possible that some data have changed since publication.
 While Health is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations for their own communities by using the CDC, WHO, and their local public health department as resources.